75+ Solutions for Common Backyard Birdwatching Problems

 - If the bird house is new, it’s not a bad idea to leave it outside for a couple months or even a couple seasons.
 Then it’ll feel more like home to birds.

 Sick and Injured Birds

 What is wrong with the cardinals that appear to be bald?
-And what can I do about sick birds in general?
+And what can I do about sick birds?

 - A parasite causes the loss of head feathers, exposing the dark skin underneath.
 This is common among cardinals, blue jays and other songbirds.

-- House finches can develop something called house finch eye disease, which makes them look sick, but it doesn’t appear to be a threat.
+- House finches can develop something called house finch eye disease, which makes them look sick.

-- Keep your birdbaths and feeders cleaned so the birds don’t spread disease to one another.
+- Keep your birdbaths and feeders cleaned regularly with a weak bleach solution so the birds don’t spread disease to one another.

-What can I do for an abandoned, sick or injured bird?
+What can I do for an abandoned or injured bird?

 - Place a small bird that has fallen out of its nest back into it.
 Birds have a poor sense of smell, so putting the nestling back in its nest is the best idea.
 It’s a myth that the parents will reject the baby.